bastien-pruvost/dotfiles/README.md

 # Dotfiles

-This repository is managed with [chezmoi](https://github.com/twpayne/chezmoi) and contains dotfiles and configurations for my development environment.
+This repository is managed with [chezmoi](https://github.com/twpayne/chezmoi) and contains configuration files for my development environment.

 > [!NOTE]
 > My dev environment is focused on web, mobile and software development, it suits my needs and preferences.
 > You can use this repository as a reference or as a starting point for your own dotfiles.
 > It's up to you to decide what you want to keep or remove and make the necessary adjustments to suit your needs.

+# Installation guide

-# Introduction
+## Introduction

 This README is an opinionated guide to install a clean MacOS development environment.

-Follow the steps of this guide in order to ensure the installation goes as smoothly as possible.
+Follow the steps of this guide in the right order to ensure the installation goes as smoothly as possible.

 > [!IMPORTANT]
 > Everytime you are prompted to setup a passphrase or password, make sure to use a strong and secure one and store it in a secure place.
 > Password managers are a good option to generate and store secure passwords.

-# Prerequisites
+## Prerequisites

 1. Set the Mac name
    - In _Setting > General > About > Name_
    - In _Settings > General > Sharing > Local hostname_
    - In Terminal:
-     - `sudo scutil --set ComputerName "john-macbook"`
+     - `sudo scutil --set ComputerName "john-mbp"`
-     - `sudo scutil --set LocalHostName "john-macbook"`
+     - `sudo scutil --set LocalHostName "john-mbp"`
-     - `sudo scutil --set HostName "john-macbook"`
+     - `sudo scutil --set HostName "john-mbp"`
 2. Setup an internet connection (Wi-Fi or Ethernet)
 3. Set User informations and password
    - In _Settings > Users & Groups_